It is important to be clear about your intentions.

 - Schools will calculate your GPA requirement in various ways.
 Most commonly, it will be based on the last 10 full undergraduate degree-level credits.
 Some ask for the “best” 10 full credits.

-An undergraduate degree
+Complete an undergraduate degree

 - Depending on the school, a three-year general degree is sufficient, but preference is given to four-year honours undergraduate degrees